teeso/beaconsync/README.md

 Associate posts with beacons
 ---

 To associate a beacon with a post, edit the post.
 You'll see **Beacon UUID** and **Beacon Major/Minor** sections (they're very similar to the built-in *Category* section.)
-Enter the beacon's UUID, for example *2b41bbe2-42c2-4b84-ab96-6e9d5509138b*, and major/minor values, for example *0.2* for major value 0, minor value 2, in these sections.
-Click "Update" to save your changes.
+Add the beacon's UUID, for example *2b41bbe2-42c2-4b84-ab96-6e9d5509138b*, and major/minor values, for example *0.2* for major value 0, minor value 2, in these sections:

 ![Screenshot of afformentioned sections](https://raw.githubusercontent.com/waded/beaconsync/master/docs/beacon-ui.png "The Beacon UUID and Beacon Major/Minor sections")

+Be sure to click "Update" to save your changes.
+(I forget to do that even more often than I forget to activate plugins.)

 Avoid setting more than 1 UUID or major/minor per post, as this may result in undefined behavior in apps.
 Using UUID but not major/minor is fine though: for example, if each of your beacons has its own UUID you might choose to set only the UUID and not major/minor.
 Apps must be compatible with this use.